Best Hosting.com alternatives in 2026

 How free migration actually works

 This is where the right host saves you hours.
 Flashcloud handles the heavy lifting, so nothing gets lost or broken and your site stays live throughout.
+Our free migration service takes care of it end to end.

 You don't need to wrestle with file transfers or database exports.
 Curious what actually happens?
 Read switching web hosting, behind the scenes.
 Once your site is moved and tested, you update your nameservers, check every page loads, and you're done.